3kh0/ext-remover/README.md

 **Unpatched on 115 and above**

-1. First of all, get your folder with 800+ extension page tabs and open it in a new window, for my Chromebook i used 800 extension page tabs as i feel it's the right amount for me
+1. First of all, get your folder with 800+ extension page tabs and open it in a new window, for my Chromebook I used 800 extension page tabs as I feel it's the right amount for me

 2. Close the newly opened Window with 800+ extension page tabs

-3. Click into your folder, and open one of the extension page tab in a new window, maybe waiting slightly longer this time, to confirm it worked.
+3. Click into your folder, and open one of the extension page tabs in a new window, maybe waiting slightly longer to confirm it worked.
 If it loads, you did it wrong.
-If you see a "page unresponsive screen, and a wait/exit page button" you did it right.
+If you see a "page unresponsive screen and a wait/exit page button," you did it right.
 BUT DO NOT CLICK THE EXIT PAGE BUTTON OR WAIT BUTTON.
-(Or if you want to do it fast you can just see that the page always has a spinning loading circle)
+(Or if you want to do it fast, you can just see that the page always has a spinning loading circle)

-4. Now go to `chrome://extensions/?id=yourblockerID`  Then scroll down and flick the "allow access to file URLs" lever and close the window with the 1 extension page tab remaining.
+4. Now go to `chrome://extensions/?id=yourblockerID`  Then scroll down and flick the "allow access to file URLs" lever and close the window with the one extension page tab remaining.

 </details>